*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

 Previously, Katie hosted ‘Never Seen a Doctor’ where she helped people overcome their fears around medical procedures.
 She also joined the Crime and Punishment strand on ITV1 with a documentary called ‘The Death of Aimee Spencer’.
 Her other credits include Channel 4’s ‘Famous and Fighting Crime’, Katie Piper’s Face to Face’ and ‘Body Shockers’.
 In 2018, she also graced the dance floor in BBC1’s hit show ‘Strictly Come Dancing’.

 Katie’s weekly podcast is called ‘Katie Pipers Extraordinary People’

 She has hosted guests ranging from Zoella to George Shelley.

 Katie has partnered with a number of brands to create her own range of products and she is very excited to launch her own fragrance in October 2020.
 She is also the face of a number of beauty brands including Pantene and L’Oreal.

-Katie has been described as an inspirational role model, and her bravery and determination have been recognised by being nominated and receiving a number of awards.
+Described as an inspirational role model, Katie’s bravery and determination have been recognised by being nominated and receiving a number of awards.
 Most recently she received a special recognition award at The Pride of Britain Awards in London.

-In 2014 Katie welcomed a beautiful baby girl and has thrown herself into motherhood enjoying every second.
+Katie is mum to two young daughters and has thrown herself into motherhood enjoying every second.